ivankravets/BulliBus/README.md

                                                     (Antoine de Saint Exupéry)

 TLDR: Just look in the examples folder.
-      Some more docs can be found in the header file.
+      Some more witty docs can be found in the header file: BulliBus.h

 The purpose of this project is to provide an extremely simple to use but nevertheless powerfull serial bus communiction library for Arduino and